HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Connect Drivers: `True`

 #### Input
-The following settings enables the usage of the Mouse and Keyboard in OpenCore boot picker.
+The following settings enable you to use the mouse and keyboard in OpenCore boot picker.

 - KeyForgetThreshold: `5`